Exporting rudof as an MCP server

 The route name determines the path under which the MCP server is exposed.

-By default, it is rudof, but you can change it with --route-name (or -n):
+By default, it is rudof, but you can change it with --route (or -n):

 Combined example